HtetLinMaung/starless-server/README.md

 # Starless server

-All in one, minimalist web server for developing <b>single page applications, express, lambda, azure function, graphql and socket.io</b>.
+All in one, minimalist web server for <b>spa, express, lambda, azure function, graphql and socket.io</b>.

 ## Installation

-This is a Node.js module available through the npm registry.

 Before installing, download and install Node.js.
 Node.js 0.10 or higher is required.